 Delhi Board of School Education Promotes French Language Among Students

-A collaborative effort between the French Institute in India (IFI), the Delhi Board of School Education (DBSE), Hero MotoCorp Ltd (HMCL), and the Franco-Indian Education Trust (FIET) has resulted in a unique project that aims to promote French language education in India.
-Called "French for All, French for a Better Future," the initiative seeks to make French language learning accessible to students from all backgrounds, while also promoting skill development and greater employment opportunities through proficiency in French.
+The French Institute in India (IFI), the Delhi Board of School Education (DBSE), Hero MotoCorp Ltd (HMCL), and the Franco-Indian Education Trust (FIET) have joined hands in a unique collaboration to promote French language education in India.
+The project, titled "French for All, French for a Better Future," aims to provide students from all sections of society with access to French language education, thereby promoting skill development and employment opportunities through proficiency in French.

-To implement this project, 12 teachers are teaching French to around 3000 students from classes VI to X in 33 DBSE schools.
-The teachers are receiving linguistic and pedagogical training to improve the quality of education provided.
-Additionally, Language Labs equipped with high-tech audio-visual materials are being installed in DBSE schools to cater to each student's linguistic capabilities, particularly in speaking and listening, making French language classes more engaging.
+The initiative is being implemented across 33 DBSE schools with 12 teachers covering approximately 3000 students.
+French language classes are being offered to students from classes VI to X, with teachers receiving linguistic and pedagogical training to improve the quality of education.
+In addition, Language Labs equipped with high-tech audio-visual materials have been installed in DBSE schools to enhance the linguistic capabilities of students, particularly speaking and listening.

 The first French language lab was inaugurated at the Dr B. R. Ambedkar School of Specialised Excellence (SOSE sector 17 - Rohini) by prominent personalities, including Mr. Rajesh Mukhija (Advisor-CSR, Hero MotoCorp Ltd.), Mr. Emmanuel Lebrun-Damiens (Country Director, French Institute in India), Mr. Himanshu Gupta (Director - Education, Govt. of NCT Delhi), and Mr. Prashant Lahoti (Managing Trustee, Franco Indian Education Trust).